Deborah Hughes Hallett: Work on calculus reform

 With Andrew M. Gleason at Harvard she was a founder of the Calculus Consortium, a project for the reform of undergraduate teaching in calculus.
 Through the consortium, she is an author of a successful and influential sequence of high school and college mathematics textbooks.
 However, the project has also been criticized for omitting topics such as the mean value theorem, and for its perceived lack of mathematical rigor.

 Recognition

-She was an invited speaker at the International Congress of Mathematicians in 1994.
+Hallett was an invited speaker at the International Congress of Mathematicians in 1994.

-She won the Louise Hay Award for Contributions to Mathematics Education of the Association for Women in Mathematics in 1998, and was named a Fellow of the American Association for the Advancement of Science in 1998.
+Hallett won the Louise Hay Award in 1998, and was named a Fellow of the American Association for the Advancement of Science in 1998.
 She is a two-time winner of the ICTCM Award, in 1998 for her internet-based course "Information, Data and Decisions" and in 2000 for "Computer Texts for Business Mathematics".

+In 2005, she received a Deborah and Franklin Haimo Award for Distinguished College or University Teaching of Mathematics.

 In October 2021, the American Mathematical Society named her as the recipient of the 2022 Award for Impact on the Teaching and Learning of Mathematics.